George Bovet

-George Bovet (27 November 1874, Neuchâtel, Switzerland – 20 May 1946) was a Swiss Politician from the Free Democratic Party of Switzerland (FDP).
+George Bovet (27 November 1874, Neuchâtel, Switzerland – 20 May 1946) was a Swiss politician from the Free Democratic Party of Switzerland (FDP).

-Son of former Chancellor of the canton of Neuchâtel, Henri Alphonse, he studied at Geneva before pursuing linguistic studies at the University of Berlin, then law at the University of Bern where he obtained his doctorate.
+Son of former chancellor of the Canton of Neuchâtel, Henri Alphonse, he went to the University of Berlin to study linguistics, then law at the University of Bern, where he obtained his doctorate.

 He began his career as a journalist at National Suisse of La Chaux-de-Fonds (1896-1898), then was the Bern political correspondent of the Revue of Lausanne, Le Temps of Paris, and the Frankfurter Zeitung (1898-1927).